

 • a minimum of one year and up to a maximum of two years at a full-time student load at the discretion of the University.
 For part-time students a minimum of two years and up to a maximum of four years at the discretion of the University.

-All HDR students’ period of support for the RTP Fee Offset will incorporate any periods of leave approved by the University for the RTP Stipend, refer to Clause 7: sick leave longer than 10 days; maternity leave; and parenting leave.
+All HDR students’ period of support for the RTP Fee Offset will incorporate any periods of leave approved by the University for the RTP Stipend, refer to Clause 7: sick leave longer than 10 days; parental leave; and partner leave.
 Any periods of intermission/suspension approved by the University do not contribute to the period of support.
 The period of support is calculated from the course of study commencement date.

 1.3.1 Periods of entitlement will be affected if students: